 By the time that Eddie switched to guitar as a teen, he already had a thorough understanding of chords, scales, keys, rhythm, reading music, and many other aspects of music theory.
 I would definitely agree that Eddie Van Halen has developed his own unique guitar style to a very high degree, and in that sense he is an innovative genius, but his distinctive creativity emerged AFTER years of lessons and music education.
 Furthermore, if you trace back the marketing myth of many successful popular artists, you will often find a similar Hidden Biography.

 Some musicians can go quite far without lessons, and sometimes be very creative, but sooner or later they always hit a ceiling.
-Without a solid background in the fundamentals of music, what often occurs as you try to be emotional and creative is that you end up stumbling over your own inabilities, and the passion cannot get out.
+I know this to be true very intimately; people who have been playing and singing in bands for years seek me out on a regular basis for music lessons or songwriting coaching often saying something like “I finally realized that I have no idea what I am doing, and I have not gotten any better in the last 15 years, I need help!”
+The reality is that without a solid background in the fundamentals of how music or songwriting works, what often occurs as you try to be emotional and creative is that you end up stumbling over your own inabilities, and the passion cannot get out.

-I remember once during music college that I forced myself to completely quit thinking and analyzing songs for two months, because I had learned so much, so fast, concerning music theory and analysis, that it actually started blocking my creative flow.
+I remember once during music college that I forced myself to completely quit thinking and analyzing songs for two months, because I had learned so much, so fast, concerning the fundamentals of how our system of music works, that it actually started blocking my creative flow.
 I had too much attention on one area of the brain.
 So I spent a couple months being totally creative, without any analyzing or editing what so ever, and it snapped me out of it.
-But after that, when I applied the knowledge I had learned in school to the editing process of my songs, I was able to improve them dramatically, and take them to a much higher level.
+But after that, when I applied the knowledge I had learned in school to the editing process of my songs, I was able to improve them dramatically, and take them to a much, much higher level.

 So if you continually attempt to discover which side of the equation is coming up short, you can then either seek more training and education, or spend more time nurturing your creative passions.
-Over time you can bring these two together in a beautiful musical balance.
-Then if you choose to create a myth about yourself as the prodigal genius, that is fine, you just need to do it after you have reached a high level of musical development for it to be an effective marketing angle, not before.
+Over time you can bring these two together in a beautiful musical balance at the highest level.
+Then, if you choose to create a myth about yourself as the prodigal genius, that is fine.
+I just recommend that you do it AFTER you have reached a high level of musical development, for it to be an effective marketing angle, not BEFORE.